calebomusic/Shmasana/README.md

 Shmasana optimistically updates on title and description changes for a task, allowing users to edit tasks seamlessly without interruption.

-Optimistic updating is enabled by utilizing a higher-order reducer `OptimisticReducer` which wraps around `TaskReducer`:
+Optimistic updating is enabled by utilizing a higher-order reducer, `OptimisticReducer`, which wraps around the `TaskReducer`:

 ```javascript
 const OptimisticReducer = (reducer) => {